TheHumanCreative/movie-saga-master/README.md

 We've added some movie posters in the `public/images` folder, and the database is set up to use them.

 ### Relationships
 Genres can be applied to many different movies.
 Movies can have multiple genres.
 This is Many-to-Many!
 Junction Table time!
+CHECK

 ## Feature List